listenzcc/BCIMiddleware/logger/readme.md

 3. The logger will be automatically named as the created time.
    To prevent the logging being recorded into separate files, I suggest the users to generate the 'logger' and use it across the whole connected functions or packages.

-## TCP Communicating

-## Session Management

-# Development Diary

-## 2020-03-29

-1. Start the project;
-2. Add logging component to the project.